bg-thompson/window-spawning-examples-in-zig-for-windows/README.md

 # Window Spawning Examples in Zig (for Windows OS)
 # window-spawning-examples-in-zig-for-windows

-This is a collection of elementary Zig programs that spawn windows on the Windows operating system.
+This is a collection of elementary Zig programs that spawn windows on the Windows operating system from scratch.

 Each program is self-contained; none rely on window-spawning libraries like GLFW or SDL.